kcarnold/cs344/content/glossary.md

   - i.e., [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) is meaningful
   - i.e., similar vectors are closer together in the vector space than dissimilar vectors
 - where similarity is defined *based on the task to be performed* (e.g., predicting the next word, a user's rating on a new product, etc.)

+## Tasks

+### Named-Entity Recognition

+Pick out things with names: people, places, organizations, etc. Sometimes includes years.
+Useful for when you want to identify what a sentence or article is "talking about".